EarlyCDT®-Lung is a simple blood test which is ordered by your Doctor to aid in the risk assessment and early detection of lung cancer.

 The EarlyCDT-Lung test can also be used in conjunction with diagnostic imaging such as x-ray or CT scan, to further assess the risk of lung cancer being present where indeterminate lung nodules have been detected but which may or may not be a sign of cancer.

 This is not a genetic test for predisposition—a positive test may indicate the presence of the disease and an increased risk of malignancy.
-The test is sent to and performed in Oncimmune’s CLIA-certified laboratory in Kansas City, USA.
-Currently, EarlyCDT-Lung is in use by more than 2000 physicians across the United States, and has aided in the detection of numerous early stage lung cancers, and is now available in the UK.
+The test is sent to and performed in the CLIA-certified laboratory in Kansas City, USA.
+Currently, EarlyCDT-Lung is in use by more than 2000 physicians across the United States, and has aided in the detection of numerous early stage lung cancers.
+It is now also available in the UK.

 Watch a five-minute introductory video on EarlyCDT-Lung.